run8/SpringMVCFilmCRUD/README.md

 ### Overview

-Stevens entry to test merge conflict
+Stevens entry to test merge [Tom entered this to force a conflict] conflict

 ### Technologies Used